Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination Frequently Asked Questions (FAQ)

 Technology used in vaccine development is adaptable to change if this occurs, in the same way that the influenza vaccine ingredients also change each season.
 Developments in this area are being closely monitored.

 In Australia COVID-19 vaccinations will be recorded in an individual’s Immunisation History Statement: https://www.servicesaustralia.gov.au/individuals/services/medicare/australian-immunisation-register/how-get-immunisation-history-statement

 In New Zealand COVID-19 vaccinations will be recorded on the National COVID-19 Immunisation Register (CIR): https://covid19.govt.nz/covid-19-vaccines/how-to-get-a-covid-19-vaccination/book-your-covid-19-vaccination/getting-proof-of-your-vaccination/

-Until we know more about how vaccines prevent the spread of COVID-19, and how long immunity lasts due to the vaccine, it is very important that the following measures continue to be followed, even if you have been vaccinated:
+Until we know more about how vaccines prevent the spread of COVID-19, and how long immunity lasts due to the vaccine, it is important that the following measures continue to be followed, even if you are vaccinated.

 For further information go to www.allergy.org.au/members/covid-19

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.

 ASCIA resources are based on published literature and expert review, however, they are not intended to replace medical advice.

 The content of ASCIA resources is not influenced by any commercial organisations.